 We wanted to spend as little money as possible so we had breakfast in our apartment every morning.
 We went to a local supermarket and picked up some cheese and meat for breakfast.
 Each morning, my boyfriend (bless him) went out to get fresh bread.

-As we also bought other supplies from the supermarket for snacks, drinks and lunch, it’s difficult to tell you exactly what we paid for only breakfast.
+As we also bought other supplies from the supermarket for snacks, drinks, and lunch, it’s difficult to tell you exactly what we paid for only breakfast.
 From the amount mentioned below, we had 3x breakfast and 2x lunch.
-Some Cola and 8 liters of water and some crips and yoghurt.
+Some Cola and 8 liters of water and some crips and yogurt.

 We paid €1,50 for a french bread and 2 mini chocolate croissants daily.